-1. Receive training which includes interpersonal dynamics, community participation, individual service

-- 2. Be at least 18 years of age. - 3.
+- 1. Receive training which includes interpersonal dynamics, community participation, individual service planning and delivery, relationship building as well as training required by agency policy. - 2.
+Be at least 18 years of age. - 3.
 Complete necessary pre/in-service training based on the service plan. - 4.
 Have criminal history clearances per 35 P.S. §10225.101 et seq. and 6 Pa.
 Code Chapter 15. - 5.
 Have child abuse clearance (when the participant is under age 18) per 23 Pa.
 C.S.
 Chapter 63. - 6.
 Have a valid driver's license if the operation of a vehicle is necessary to provide Supported Living Services.